Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Conclusions

 \section{Conclusions}

-We develop a method to estimate the volume fraction and the shape of superconducting domains from resistivity measurements.
+Using the Maxwell-Garnett approximation we estimate the volume fraction and the shape of superconducting domains from resistivity measurements.
 We apply this method to investigate the heterogeneous electronic structure in organic superconductor (TMTSF)$_2$ClO$_4$, where superconductivity coexists with the spin-density wave in the form of isolated domains.
 This material is especially important to study such coexistence because it appears even at ambient pressure and can be easily controlled by changing the cooling rate or annealing time of the samples.
 From available resistivity data we study the evolution of the volume fraction and of the shape of superconducting domains in (TMTSF)$_2$ClO$_4$ with disorder and temperature.
 Our method applies not only to superconductors, but also when the density-wave or other-type domains are embedded inside a metallic background, or vice versa.

+\authorcontributions{P.G. conceptualized and developed the Methodology.
+Formal analysis, validation, manuscript writing and review was done by K.K, P.G and V.K.
+All authors have read and agreed to the published version of the manuscript.}

+\funding{ This article is partly supported by the Ministry of Science and Higher Education of the Russian Federation in the framework of Increase Competitiveness Program of MISiS, by RFBR grant No. 21-52-12027, and by the \textquotedblleft Basis\textquotedblright\ Foundation for development of theoretical physics and mathematics.
+V.~D.~K. acknowledges the MISiS project No. K2-2020-001, and K.~K.~K. the MISiS support project for young research engineers and RFBR grants Nos.
+19-32-90241 \& 19-31-27001.
+P.~D.~G. acknowledges the State Assignment No. 0033-2019-0001 and RFBR grants Nos.
+19-02-01000 \& 21-52-12043.}